Our mission is to develop our students as socially and environmentally responsible early career professionals and world class professionals.

 During your time with us, not only will you develop skills that are valued by employers, you will have access to a range of opportunities designed to ensure you realise your ambitions.

 Teaching and learning

-As a student of the Business School, Manchester Law School and the School of Tourism, Events and Hospitality Management, you will be given the opportunity to develop the necessary professional expertise to secure the career you want.
+As a student of the Faculty of Business and Law, you will be given the opportunity to develop the necessary professional expertise to secure the career you want.